Middle school (grades 6-8) · Orlando, FL

 What is the racial and ethnic makeup of Meadow Woods Middle?

-The largest demographic group at Meadow Woods Middle is Hispanic or Latino at 72.3%.
-The school serves a diverse student body in ORLANDO, FL.
+The largest demographic group at Meadow Woods Middle is Hispanic or Latino at 72.3% of enrollment, in Orlando, FL.

 What is the Resource Investment Index for Meadow Woods Middle?

-Meadow Woods Middle has a Resource Investment Index of 27/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Meadow Woods Middle has a Resource Investment Index of 28/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page